Nyhavn in Copenhagen

 Again, the key to making great accommodation choices is searching for value over price within your budget.
 If the difference between a hotel with a 9+ rating and one with a 7+ rating is not appreciable, always choose the hotel with the higher rating.

-Make the Final Selection
+Make the Final Choice

 If a property is not available on one website, try another website or go directly to the hotel’s website.
 Sometimes a property is listed as ‘sold out’ on a website like booking.com when rooms are available on other sites.

-countryside in Normandy, France.
+Carol Cram in the cuntryside in Normandy, France.

 Enjoy relaxing in the countryside.
 Here I am in Normandy in France.